dloscutoff/funstack/README.md

 **Note:** Currently, the interpreter is in a very basic state.
 Program arguments must be passed as command-line args, and the program itself must be given on stdin.
 Many important builtins are not implemented yet, the type system needs more work, and some programs cause runtime errors when they should probably do something more useful.

+An online version of the interpreter is available at [Replit](https://replit.com/@dloscutoff/funstack).

 The easiest way to compile and run the interpreter is using the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/).
 Follow the instructions at that link to install it; then, in the top level of the FunStack repository, execute `stack build` to compile the code and `stack run` to run it.
 Here's an example:

     C:\Users\DLosc\FunStack>stack run 42 5